haglebu/PC-34_Shugart-50/version_2-1/README.md

       - ...
 BEFORE the twist.
 Then the 8" drive will be assigned as DOS drive -> A:

 With these two jumper options, you are very flexible with your floppy cable and your drive assignment.

+I personally find this version 2.0 the best because it is very compact.
+You do not need an additional 50p cable.
+You can connect the interface directly to the 8" drive.

 # Note